 · It encourages a collaborative spirit.

-· It demonstrates the belief that everyone’s voice is important.
+· It demonstrates the belief that everyone’s voice is essential.

-· It shows that the people in the room are more important than the decision in question.
+· It shows that the people in the room are more important than the decision.

 · It embodies the belief that how we work together is as important as what we do.

-We all reach agreement through seeking God’s direction for the Evergreen Family of Caucuses.
-The people in the room are more important than the decision being made.
-We intentionally take the time to humbly listen to each other and respond to each other’s needs, desires and hopes.
-As we do this, we provide a testament to the world about what Christ-centered unity looks like.
+We all agree by seeking God’s direction for the Evergreen Family of Caucuses.
+The people in the room are more important than the decisions being made.
+We intentionally take the time to humbly listen and respond to each other’s needs, desires, and hopes.
+As we do this, we provide a testimony to the world about Christ-centered unity.